dtcenter/METplus/docs/Users_Guide/getting_started.rst

     apptainer exec metplus_5.1-latest.sif /metplus/METplus/ush/run_metplus.py /metplus/METplus/parm/use_cases/met_tool_wrapper/GridStat/GridStat.conf

-Note that the full path to the run_metplus.py script must be provided.
+Note that the full path to the run_metplus.py script and the configuration file for the use case you are running must be provided.